TO MORTIMER'S HOLE

 see the secret tunnel of “Mortimer’s Hole”.

 Mortimer was returned to the Tower of London through “Traitor’s Gate” where prisoners were brought in from the Thames and finally did lose his head, which sat on a pike on London Bridge collecting flies for awhile - a warning to others of similar ambition.
-In London you can also check out the English coronation throne of the Plantagenets at Westminster Abbey, which used to contain “The Stone of Scone" a piece of Scottish sandstone where English kings figuratively - and literally - sat their royal butt cheeks on Scotland (returned to Scotland - sort of - in 1996, though rumors of a fake abound), then on to Windsor Castle where the royals have lived “out of town” for eight centuries (see Windsor Castle) and where Mortimer engineered the betrayal of the young king’s ally the Earl of Lancaster, and the ruins of Kenilworth Castle where unlucky Edward II was held before he got his last colon cleaning. © Bargain Travel Europe
+In London you can also check out the English coronation throne of the Plantagenets at Westminster Abbey, which used to contain “The Stone of Scone" a piece of Scottish sandstone where English kings figuratively - and literally - sat their royal butt cheeks on Scotland (returned to Scotland - sort of - in 1996, though rumors of a fake abound), then on to Windsor Castle where the royals have lived “out of town” for eight centuries (see Windsor Castle) and where Mortimer engineered the betrayal of the young king’s ally the Earl of Lancaster. © Bargain Travel Europe